-In 2011, Busch helped the Aggie defense rank first in the WAC in total defense (366.23 ypg), second in rushing defense (127.7 ypg), third in pass efficiency defense (125.58) and third in passing defense (238.46 ypg).
+In his fourth year coaching USU's safeties in 2012, Utah State ranked 10th in the country in pass efficiency defense (104.4) and the Aggies were seventh in the nation in scoring defense (15.3 ppg.).
+In 2011, Busch helped the Aggies defense rank first in the WAC in total defense (366.23 ypg), second in rushing defense (127.7 ypg), third in pass efficiency defense (125.58) and third in passing defense (238.46 ypg).

 Busch coached with Wisconsin head coach Gary Andersen at both Northern Arizona and Utah.
 He and Andersen were at NAU together from 1995-96, with Busch serving as secondary coach in 1995 and co-defensive coordinator and secondary coach in 1996, while Andersen was assistant head coach and defensive line as well as special teams coach.

 In addition to his ties to Andersen, Busch has connections to UW dating back to the start of his coaching career.
-He got his start as a graduate assistant at Nebraska from 1990-93 then spent two seasons as a GA at Wisconsin under Barry Alvarez from 1993-94.
+He got his start as a graduate assistant at Nebraska from 1990-93 and then spent two seasons as a GA at Wisconsin under Barry Alvarez from 1993-94.
 Busch was later outside linebackers and safeties coach at Nebraska under Bill Callahan from 2004-07.
 Callahan was a member of Alvarez's first coaching staff at Wisconsin and spent five years coaching the Badgers' offensive line.

 Nebraska ranked in the top 25 nationally in net punting (24th in 2006) and punt returns (17th in 2005) under Busch as well.
 NU's kickoff coverage unit ranked 15th nationally in 2006 after finishing 22nd the previous year.

-Busch is a Pender, Neb., native and earned his bachelor's degree in education from Nebraska Wesleyan in 1988 and added a master's degree from Nebraska-Kearney in 1990.
+Busch is a Pender, Nebraska, native and earned his bachelor's degree in education from Nebraska Wesleyan in 1988 and added a master's degree from Nebraska-Kearney in 1990.
 Busch began his coaching career as a graduate assistant at Nebraska-Kearney in 1989, after playing wide receiver at Nebraska Wesleyan from 1985-87.